The-Balance-FFXIV/balance-static/content/encounters/p2s.md

 ### Pre-pull Preparation

 Assign the raid into two light party stacks with one tank, one healer, and two DPS each.
-Place the markers as such.
+Place the markers as such, indicating the raised platforms and the drained passages.

 ![](https://i.imgur.com/hqmh8pR.jpeg)